-Women in large urban areas at higher risk of postpartum depressionAugust 6th, 2013 in Psychology & Psychiatry /
+Women in large urban areas at higher risk of postpartum depressionAugust 6, 2013 in Medicine & Health / Psychology & Psychiatry

 Women living in large urban centres in Canada with more than 500 000 inhabitants were at higher risk of postpartum depression than women in other areas, according to a study in CMAJ (Canadian Medical Association Journal).